 I ended up near a hospital where I asked the door’s security guard which way I needed to go.
 He said I just needed to keeping heading straight so I did …

 and then I saw the cross walk … and then I couldn’t breathe.

-Hey friends, I know it’s been a minute.
+Hi.
+I know it’s been a minute.
 I’ve been doing lots of writing for other places lately, but today is Abbey Road’s birthday.
-She’s FIFTY YEARS OLD, and I couldn’t let today pass without writing about what this album has done for me.
+She’s literally fifty years old, and I couldn’t let today pass without writing about what this album has done for me.

 You’re a smart crowd, right?
 You know who The Beatles are.
 I’m literally so exhausted, please don’t make me give you background on that.
-They’re the biggest band ever.
-You’re supposed to know, but I will tell you this – Abbey Road, the album full of songs from one of the last sessions where all four band members participated, was released on September 26, 1969, and the magical thing about it is many people who were around back then to witness its release are still around celebrating it today.
+You’re supposed to know, but I will tell you this.
+Abbey Road, the album full of songs from one of the last sessions where all four band members participated, was released on September 26, 1969, and the magical thing about it is many people who were around back then to witness its release are still around celebrating it today.
 Even better, their children and their grandchildren and their grandchildren’s friends’s sister’s uncle’s brothers are all celebrating it.
-If that doesn’t show you the power of music, I don’t know what does.
+If that doesn’t show you the power of music then I don’t know what does.

 What’s beautiful about The Beatles is how influential their songs were, not only over individual people, but groups of people.
 For college kids and families and flower childs.
-The list goes on … But you knew that because you’re smart.
+The list goes on, but you knew that already because you’re smart.